mongodb/specifications/source/initial-dns-seedlist-discovery/initial-dns-seedlist-discovery.rst

 `RFC 6335 <https://datatracker.ietf.org/doc/html/rfc6335#section-5.1>`_, with
 the exception that it may exceed 15 characters as long as the 63 (62 with prepended underscore) character DNS query limit is not surpassed.
-This option requires a string value is defaults to "mongodb".
+This option requires a string value and defaults to "mongodb".
 This option MUST only be configurable at the level of a ``MongoClient``.